mharen/mharen.github.io/_posts/2010/2010-09-24-in-defense-of-google-or-why-search-isnt.md

 The article creates this example:
 <blockquote>

 Let's try a search for Google Fast Flip.
-Punch in &quot;F&quot; to a Google search box, and loads of &quot;Facebook&quot; results now appear.
-By &quot;Fas,&quot; there are miles of links to &quot;fashion&quot; sites.
-The next moment, &quot;Fast&quot; brings up page after page for &quot;Fastenal,&quot; a leading supplier of industrial supplies.
-By &quot;Fast F&quot; users start seeing results for &quot;Fast Food.&quot; And only by &quot;Fast Fl&quot; do we arrive at the correct results.
+Punch in "F" to a Google search box, and loads of "Facebook" results now appear.
+By "Fas," there are miles of links to "fashion" sites.
+The next moment, "Fast" brings up page after page for "Fastenal," a leading supplier of industrial supplies.
+By "Fast F" users start seeing results for "Fast Food."
+And only by "Fast Fl" do we arrive at the correct results.
 </blockquote>

 That *would* be frustrating.
 But that’s not how people use computers.
 I don’t type one letter, then pause to see what happens, then type another.
 A more realistic scenario would be someone rapidly typing “fast flip” like this: